 This is better than doing nothing about your dream blogging career which appears dead if no action is taken.

-The initial conceptual idea for your blogging business start-up, based on it subject, mission and vision can influence your choice to start as single or multi-author.
+The initial conceptual idea for your blogging business start-up, based on its subject, mission, and vision can influence your choice to start as single or multi-author.

 In that wise, multi-author blog will be born.

-Business organization working to fulfill its marketing goals can embrace blogging as an effective information and communication platform that bridge the gap between their brands and customers; build fruitful relationship and achieve the company aim and objectives.
+A business organization working to fulfill its marketing goals can embrace blogging as an effective information and communication platform that bridge the gap between their brands and customers; build a fruitful relationship and achieve the company aim and objectives.

 A multi-author blog will definitely be the kind of blog to establish.